-Notice that $\theta_1$ and $\theta_0$ define the demands' bounds only if they lie within the interval [0,1] and $\theta_1 > \theta_0$ .
-Yet they may not do for some combinations of prices, qualities and transport costs.
-In this case the demand for the imported good vanishes.
-Imagine for example high levels of t (when transport costs are prohibitively high the foreign good is not traded), or a domestic low-quality good with a quality level "close enough" to the imported high-quality one (all consumers prefer to patronize a -slightly- lower quality domestic producer but save on transport costs).
-In this case the demand addressing to the domestic firm needs to be re-defined accordingly.
+Notice that $\theta_1$ and $\theta_0$ define the demands' bounds only if they lie within the interval [0, 1] and $\theta_1 > \theta_0$ .
+Yet, they may not do for some combinations of prices, qualities and transport costs.
+In this case, the demand for the imported good vanishes.
+Imagine, for example, high levels of t (when transport costs are prohibitively high the foreign good is not traded), or a domestic low-quality good with a quality level "close enough" to the imported high-quality one (all consumers prefer to patronize a -slightly- lower quality domestic producer but save on transport costs).
+In this case, the demand the domestic firm faces needs to be re-defined accordingly.
 Furthermore, notice that $\theta_1$ is not defined for $u_h = u_l$ .
-Since in our model both prices and qualities are endogenously determined, this behavior of demands has to be carefully examined when characterizing the possible Nash equilibria of the game.
+Because in our model both prices and qualities are endogenously determined, this behavior of demand has to be carefully examined when characterizing the possible Nash equilibria of the game.
 We refer the reader to the Sections devoted to the equilibrium analysis for an accurate discussion on this point.
-As a minimal requirement for our analysis we make the following